SublimeLinter/SublimeLinter-mypy/README.md

 1. Within Sublime Text, bring up the [Command Palette][cmd] (*Tools → Command Palette…*) and select `Package Control: Install Package`.
 There may be a pause of a few seconds while Package Control fetches the list of available packages.

-1. When the package list appears, select `SublimeLinter-contrib-mypy`.
+1. When the package list appears, select `SublimeLinter-mypy`.

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].